RedMadRobot/figma-export/README.md

 * `figma.darkFileId` — (Optional) Id of the file containing dark color palette and dark images.

 ### iOS properties
-* `ios.xcassetsPath` — Folder `Assets.xcassets` where to export colors, icons and images.
+* `ios.xcassetsPath` — Relative or absolute path to directory `Assets.xcassets` where to export colors, icons and images.
-* `ios.colors.assetsFolder` — Colors will be exported to this folder inside `Assets.xcassets`.
+* `ios.colors.assetsFolder` — Name of the folder inside `Assets.xcassets` where colors will be exported.
-* `ios.colors.colorSwift` — Path to `Color.swift` file.
+* `ios.colors.colorSwift` — Relative or absolute path to `Color.swift` file.
 * `ios.colors.nameStyle` — Color name style: camelCase or snake_case
-* `ios.icons.assetsFolder` — Icons will be exported to this folder inside `Assets.xcassets`.
+* `ios.icons.assetsFolder` — Name of the folder inside `Assets.xcassets` where icons will be exported.
 * `ios.icons.nameStyle` — Icon name style: camelCase or snake_case
 * `ios.icons.preservesVectorRepresentation` — An array of icon names that will supports Preseve Vecotor Data.
-* `ios.images.assetsFolder` — Images will be exported to this folder inside `Assets.xcassets`.
+* `ios.images.assetsFolder` — Name of the folder inside `Assets.xcassets` where images will be exported.
 * `ios.images.nameStyle` — Images name style: camelCase or snake_case

 ### Android properties
-* `android.path` — Path to the `main/res` folder including it.
-The colors will be exported to `./values/colors.xml` and `./values-night/colors.xml`
+* `android.path` — Relative or absolute path to the `main/res` folder including it.
+The colors will be exported to `./values/colors.xml` and `./values-night/colors.xml`.

 ## Design requirements